-a) Procedures Applicable to all of 35 Ill.
+a) Procedures Applicable to all_All of 35 Ill.
 Adm.
 Code: Subtitle H, Chapter I

 The Agency may adopt procedures which set forth criteria for the measurement of sound for all Parts except 35 Ill.
 Adm.
 Code 900 and 901.
-Such The procedures for the measurement of sound under Subtitle H, Chapter I, except for Parts 900 and 901, must shall be in substantial conformity with standards and recommended practices established by the American National Standards Institute, Inc. (ANSI), ASA, IEC, or the Society of Automotive Engineers, Inc. (SAE), incorporated by reference at Section 900.106.
+Such The procedures for the measurement of sound under Subtitle H, Chapter I, except for Parts 900 and 901, mustshall be in substantial conformity with substantially conform to standards and recommended practices established by the American National Standards Institute, Inc. (ANSI), ASA, IEC,) or the Society of Automotive Engineers, Inc. (SAE), incorporated by reference at Section 900.106.
 Such procedures shall be revised from time to time to reflect current engineering judgment and advances in noise measurement techniques.
 Such procedures, and revisions, thereof, shall not become effective until filed with the Administrative Code Division of the Office of the Secretary of State as required by the Illinois Administrative Procedure Act [5 ILCS 100].
 The sound measurement Measurement procedures for 35 Ill.
+Adm.
+Code 900 and 901 mustshall conform to 35 Ill.
 Adm.
 Code 910.